Ranjanunicode/pythonPrograms/README.md

 Simply run the code using Idle or Vs code or Pycharm

-it gives beautiful graphics forming our Indian National flag.
+It gives beautiful graphics forming our Indian National flag.

+With beautiful blue Ashoka Chakra.